“Shadows of a thousand years rise again unseen, voices whisper in the trees, tonight is Halloween!" ~Dexter Kozen

 As we all have that closet in the back of the studio with old costumes that are sitting there collecting dust, now is a great time to head in there and get them organized so kids can borrow them for the holiday!
 Also, this is a great time to do a costume drive.
 Here, students can bring in their gently used costumes which can be donated to other studios or organizations with limited resources.
 Furthermore, if you’re feeling like the studio can benefit from doing an extra good deed this holiday, think about participating in “Trick or Treat for UNICEF;” which has always been a common program for as long as I can remember and has raised millions of dollars over the years for this children’s fund.
 Maybe keep a pumpkin or cauldron on the front desk where students can throw their loose change during the weeks following up to the holiday!

 For a little entertainment, offer some of the classics for a special studio viewing party or sleep-over… “It’s the Great Pumpkin Charlie Brown,” “The Legend of Sleepy Hollow,” “Casper,” “Hocus Pocus,” “Beetlejuice,” “Young Frankenstein,” “The Addams Family,” are all some of my favorites!
 And don’t forget the Halloween music playlist to keep the ghoulish spirit going!
-Why not add a choreography workshop to your party too and have a guest-artist come into teach combinations from beloved musicals like, “Young Frankenstein,” “Shrek,” “The Addams Family,” “Wicked,” “Rocky Horror,” etc!?
+Why not add a choreography workshop to your party too and have a guest-artist come into teach combinations from, “Young Frankenstein,” “The Addams Family,” “Wicked,” “Rocky Horror,” etc!?

-Happy Halloween from us at Dance Teacher Web!
+Have a Happy & Safe Halloween from ALL OF us at Dance Teacher Web!
+BOO!